santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 ## What is a Compression Ratio?

-A compression ratio is a special metric we created specifically for evaluating encodes against their sources.
+A compression ratio is a (made up) metric that evaluates encodes against their sources.
 We express this as the encoded file size as a percentage of its source size (typically a 1080p remux or 4k WEB-DL).

 For example: